top of page

 About Kerala

 Kerala is so vastly different from the rest of India.
-For a start, they have a democratically elected communist government (enjoying semi-autonomy from the central government of India), which means they don't have the same rules as the rest of the country (notably being allowed to eat beef).
+For a start, they have the first democratically elected communist government (enjoying semi-autonomy from the central government of India), which means they don't have the same rules as the rest of the country (notably being allowed to eat beef).

 Whilst they have the best healthcare and education in the country, Keralites are still often looked down upon by the northern states because of their darker skin.
 The official language is Malayalam, although many people speak English and some speak Hindi too.
 Kerala is the home of Ayurveda, Kathakali dance, tranquil backwaters and sprawling tea plantations.